A dental clinician needs to be observant when treating patients who use drugs, alcohol or tobacco to _______________.

 Cannabis smoking may contribute to _______________.

 Methamphetamine users experience dental caries due to all the following EXCEPT _______________.

 Oral manifestations of heroin use can include _______________.

-The dental clinician should use which of the following skills when treating a patient who has a substance abuse problem?
+The dental clinician should be aware of the indicators of substance abuse and have the knowledge to recognize and treat dental concerns when treating a patient who has a substance abuse problem.